 9) Databricks Services Integration: Databricks Runtime works seamlessly with other Databricks services, like notebooks, jobs, and cluster management, making your workflow smoother.

-10) Auto-scaling: Automatically scales compute resources up and down based on workload demand, reducing operational complexity and cost
+10) Auto-scaling: Databricks clusters, powered by DBR, offer auto-scaling capabilities that automatically adjust compute resources based on workload demand, optimizing operational complexity and cost.

-As of the time of writing, the latest version of Databricks Runtime is 15.3—we're skipping 15.4 LTS since it's still in beta.
+As of the time of writing, the latest version of Databricks Runtime is 17.1.
 This new version has some useful upgrades and features, including:

 … and so much more!